raminkhatami/nobleedingtr/README.md

 You can easily internationalize your app without much effort.

-you can place `tr.(any variable name you like in camel case)` inside your code and it appears as uncamel case of the same variable inside your app without doing anytging.
+You can place `tr.(any variable name you like in camel case)` inside your code and it appears as uncamel case of the same variable inside your app without doing anytging.

 for example: